 Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

-The No Fault Divorce cam e into effect in April 2022.
-A No Fault Divorce allows couples to leave their marriage without having to use one of the five facts to prove your marriage has ‘irretrievably broken down’, you can simply make a declaration together saying that it has.
+In April 2022 the No Fault Divorce came into effect which allows couples to leave their marriage without having to use one of the five facts to prove your marriage has ‘irretrievably broken down’, you can now simply make a declaration together saying that it has.

-There might be the need to consider what would happen if one of you changes your mind due to a breakdown during discussions on child or financial arrangements.
+And if using the same solicitor for a joint divorce, you may need to consider what would happen if one of you changes your mind due to a breakdown during discussions on child or financial arrangements.

 How long does a no fault divorce take?